Colonial Town Plans of Perth: Influences

-1838 town plan
+Second town plan (1838)

 The second town plan of Perth in 1838, showing the extension of lots northwards and eastward from those depicted in 1833.

 The second town plan was published nine years later in 1838, and showed the town expanding to the north through the chain of wetlands and swamps.
 Although the colonists had initially been disparaging of the swampland, and consequently these areas were avoided in the 1829 plan, they quickly realised that in contrast to much of the soil on the Swan coastal plan, the wetlands were reasonably fertile, and thus highly desirable for market gardening and orchards.
 Drainage of the swamps commenced in 1833, and continued for 25 years with lots being taken up as water receded.
 Because of this perceived fertility, interest on the part of the settlers in purchasing swamp soils was keen.
 Unlike the rest of Perth, the layout of the Northern Streets was decided by the nature of the landscape, the presence of the lakes and wetlands, and the drainage plans.
 A century later, in 1938, when the early impetus for draining the lakes had been forgotten, Town Clerk W.E.
 Bold described the missed opportunity that had presented itself in the wetlands: